apartresearch/Probing-Learned-Feedback-Patterns/README.md

 `experiment.py` is the main script entrypoint where we parse command line arguments and select/launch autoencoder training. `experiment_runner.py` has most of the actual logic of the paper, where we extract divergent layers, initialize models and train pairs of autoencoders on activations.

-`network_helper_functions` carries out necessary primitives like extracting activations from a layer.
+`network_helper_functions` carries out necessary primitives of extracting activations from a layer, and calculating divergences between the corresponding layers of two neural nets.

 ## Getting started.
-Run `source scripts/setup_environment.sh` to set your python path.
+1. Run `source scripts/setup_environment.sh` to set your python path.
 Run the script as `source scripts/setup_environment.sh -v` if you also want to create and activate the appropriate virtual environment with all dependencies.

-The main script for training PPO models is under `scripts/ppo_training/run_experiment.sh`.
-The script for training autoencoders is under `scripts/sparse_codes_training.experiment.sh`.
+2. The main script for training PPO models is under `scripts/ppo_training/run_experiment.sh`.
+3. The script for training autoencoders is under `scripts/sparse_codes_training/experiment.sh`.
 Modify these two scripts as needed to launch new PPO model or autoencoder training runs.